Jack the Giant Killer (1962 film): Plot

 In the Duchy of Cornwall of fairy tale days, an evil sorcerer named Pendragon rules over giants, witches, hobgoblins and other dark creatures.
 A wizard named Herla defeats and exiles Pendragon and his followers to an uncharted island.
 After Herla later dies, there is no longer a defense against Pendragon, who vowed revenge.

 Years later, the kingdom celebrates the crowning of Princess Elaine, the daughter of King Mark of Cornwall.
 Pendragon arrives disguised as a foreign lord named Elidoras and presents Elaine with a music box containing a miniature anthropomorphic dancing jester.
 That night, Pendragon peers into the sleeping Elaine's bed chamber and magically opens the music box, releasing the tiny jester.
-The creature grows into a hideous giant named Cormoran that the castle guards are powerless to stop as he abducts Princess Elaine.
-Cormoran takes Elaine to Pendragon's ship where a bumbling henchman named Garna is waiting.
+The creature grows into a hideous giant named Cormoran that the castle guards are powerless to stop as he abducts Elaine.
+Cormoran takes Elaine to Pendragon's ship, where his bumbling henchman Garna is waiting.
 A brave young farmer named Jack rescues Elaine and slays Cormoran.
 In gratitude, King Mark knights Jack and appoints him Elaine's protector.
 As Jack and Elaine begin to fall in love, King Mark and his chancellor are concerned over Pendragon's looming danger.
 The King assigns Jack to guide Princess Elaine to a convent across the sea where she will be safe.
 The plan is thwarted by Elaine's lady-in-waiting, Lady Constance who, bewitched by Pendragon, reveals the king's plan to him.

 Pendragon sends demonic witches to intercept the ship.
 Amid the chaos, the ship's captain is murdered, and Elaine is captured.
 Jack wants the ship to follow the kidnappers, but the crew refuses and cast Jack and Peter, the captain's young son, overboard.
 At his castle, Pendragon bewitches Elaine into an evil witch loyal to him; Pendragon returns to Cornwall and confronts King Mark.
 Pendragon tells the king he has one week to renounce his throne so that Pendragon can rule with Elaine by his side.
 If the king refuses, Elaine will be killed.
 After Pendragon vanishes, King Mark realizes Lady Constance betrayed him.
 Standing before a mirror, she appears in witch form.
 King Mark smashes the mirror, freeing Lady Constance from Pendragon's spell.